Coronavirus school closures to continue in Washington state through the end of the school year

 At the outset of the closure, Seattle and many other school districts such as Tacoma announced they wouldn’t provide instruction during the closure because of concerns about equity, heeding early guidance from the state that warned districts against remote learning if they couldn’t ensure they could reach everyone.
 The state education department changed its tune after officials realized that schools could be closed until the fall, creating what could become a six-month summer break.

-“We’ve decided to get the most kids possible to have an education with this in mind,” Inslee said, responding to questions about educational equity.

 “What I would love to see us do in greater scale is obviously get connectivity for our families” and devices to all students, Reykdal said.
 “Even a slow connection could be a significant limitation.”
 He promised to take “pockets of excellence” in districts that have been able to build out their technology, particularly to serve students with disabilities, and scale it statewide.
+Some districts have begun using video conferencing or other techniques to update students’ specialized education plans, which are crafted to make sure students with disabilities get the service they need.

 Seattle Public School officials said they intend to continue providing a combination of online and paper-based lessons; on Monday, Amazon announced plans to donate more than 8,000 laptops to SPS students.
 “This is how we ‘do school’ now – remotely, with families as co-educators and partners,” said SPS Superintendent Denise Juneau in a statement.
 Officials will soon provide more information to high school seniors and students who received specialized services, such as children in special education.